ShubhamGupta2701/Docker/README.md

 ## Main components of Docker
-- Docker File
+- Docker File -> `Simple text file to write all the configurations/ instructions to build the image and use to build the docker image with the help of docker Engine`
-- Docker Image
+- Docker Image -> `Single file with all the dependencies and libraries to run the project/ program`
-- Docker Container
+- Docker Container -> `Process/ Instance with all necessary dependencies and libraries`
-- Docker Registry
+- Docker Registry ->

 ![Chart](misc/Docker_file-Image.png)